emre1393/xtreamui_mirror/README.md

 If you want a whole NEW installation, choose MAIN and then UPDATE.
 If you want to install load balance on additional servers, add a server to panel in manage servers page, then run script and proceed with LB option.
-If you want to update admin panel, select UPDATE, then paste download link of release_xyz.zip file.
+If you want to update admin panel, select UPDATE.

 ### tutorials are here; ###